 Come make the most incredible things you can imagine alongside fellow creators.
 You take care of building and we'll take care of you.

 We will be following MLH's Code Of Conduct.

-We find that hackathons often don’t result with projects as practical solutions to specific societal problems and we’re looking to change that.
-Our goal is to foster a community that uses technology to pave the way for social change.
+We find that most hackathons often don’t result with projects as practical solutions to specific societal problems and we’re looking to change that.

 HackDavis is free for all admitted participants.
 Don’t sweat it!
-We gotchu for your WiFi, meals, caffeine, swag, and workspace for the entire weekend.
-Info on travel reimbursements will be released closer to the event date.
+We will provide your WiFi, meals, caffeine, swag, and workspace for the entire weekend.